-Our first priority at the Sharon Audubon Center (SAC) is to teach about the importance of the environment and our natural surroundings.
-Volunteer educators work with Audubon Sharon staff in helping children and adults gain a better understanding and respect for the natural world.
-Volunteers are trained in Audubon Sharon curriculum material by SAC staff.
+Our first priority at the Sharon Audubon Center is to teach about the importance of the environment and our natural surroundings.
+Volunteer educators work with Audubon staff in helping children and adults gain a better understanding and respect for the natural world.
+Volunteers are trained in Sharon Audubon Center curriculum material by center staff.
 Some popular subjects include: Soils (looking for soil critters,) Insect Insanity, Indians & the Environment, Maple Sugaring, and Discovery Walks.
 Programs typically run 1 to 1.5 hours in length.
 No previous experience is necessary, but volunteers must be willing to work with children in an outdoor setting and have a desire to expand their interest in nature and wildlife.